francoisledroff/chezlesbarbus/BigTalk.en.md

 Reverse Proxy
 ---------

 `RPE` You use reverse proxy for this.
-Nowdays, project often have the control on the proxy
+Nowdays, project often have the control on the HTTP load balancer in front of their app...

-`FLD` Ben justement, sur ma petite appli intranet, puisqu'on était en mode Proto, on a pas eu le temps..

-`RPE` C'est con ça,  Car en fait, quand tu un serveur web en frontal, tu peux t'en servir comme un reverse-proxy (RP).

-pour faire simple, que, avant de retourner une requête vers ton serveur d'app, le RP va analyser son contenu
+`FLD` Well, sadly because we are still prototyping, we had no time to set up a load balancer in front

+`RPE` It's a shame, because you also have a reverse proxy, and use it to ensure your webapp is not being attack using malicious content.
+Indeed, the reverse proxy can analyze any incoming requests...

-`FLD` et alors ?
+`FLD` and so what ?

-`RPE`  si elle n'est pas conforme aux attentes de l'application il la dropped

-comme par exemple l'ajout paramètres ou un contenu incohérent (exemple date sur 200 carateres)

-`FLD` ou encore de la validation de header http, l'ajout de token csrf, du throttling ou du rate limiting

-`RPE` Tes aimes bien les mots anglais non ?

-`FLD` mais on peux pas me le hacker aussi vite et bien le RP ?

-`RPE` Plus difficilement, parce que la plupart des hacks se basent sur le fait de manipuler la réaction du serveur distant en abusant des requêtes qu'il accepte.
-Or le RP ne repond pas a ses reaquetes

-`FLD` oui il se contente de les analyser et nettoyer.

-`RPE` ce qui laisse donc très, très peu de marge à un attaquant pour le contourner.
+`RPE` well if the request does not match what the app expectation, it will just drop it.
+Let's take a simple example.
+If you have a form with date field and are getting a 300 hundreds characters, it is both invalid and most likely an attack...

+`FLD` yes, you can also do header validation, add CSRF token,  throttling or even rate limiting

+`RPE` And a shitload of very cryptic technical terms.
+You might get some girls out of that.

+`FLD` Right, but can't my RP get hacked too ?

+`RPE` In theory yes, but it's more difficult (explains hacks and then how RP are therefore "immune" to it)

+`FLD` Yes, it just analyze and clean, does not replies nor interract with the attacker.

 `FLD` ok so filter content, clean but also need to returns data